 EXO Travel and Khiri Travel continue to show how to be a sustainable tour operator (DMC).
 All their country offices are certified as sustainable by Travelife for Tour Operators (which is GSTC-accredited).
 Although they are competitors, the two collaborate to advance sustainability adherence within destinations they work in such as Vietnam, Cambodia, and Indonesia.

 Also, each one of the two takes actions to improve sustainability management and support local communities.
-EXO Travel has launched an initiative in Southeast Asia called Share The Wonder, enabling travellers to support responsible tourism organisations and disadvantaged youth, by offering them the opportunity to discover their own country through fun and educational day trips in their own backyard.
+EXO Foundation was instrumental in helping launch an initiative in Southeast Asia called Share The Wonder, enabling travellers to support responsible tourism organisations and disadvantaged youth, by offering them the opportunity to discover their own country through fun and educational day trips in their own backyard.
 Khiri is planning to further reduce its carbon footprint by introducing ‘Rediscovering the Art of Slow Travel‘, which are trips with no regional flights, transporting its travellers by train, car or boat.

 Some mainstream businesses also began offering responsible products and services in the past year.
 For example, prior to the Chinese/Lunar New Year, KKday began offering virtual cultural activities such as an Eco-friendly Sky Lantern Release Tour, mixing traditional culture with modern solutions.